Driveway Landscaping Ideas That Make Your Home Look Amazing Before Anyone Even Gets to the Front Door

 Tree Placement

-Shade sounded nice until roots caused problems, so I got strategic with trees.
-I plant small trees far enough from concrete to avoid lifting or cracking.
+Plant small trees far enough from concrete to avoid lifting or cracking.
 Distance matters more than species here.

-Proper placement gives shade without damage.
-I also avoid fast-growing types that demand pruning.
+Proper placement gives you shade without damage, and you avoid fast-growing types that demand constant pruning.

 Entry Framing

-First impressions matter more than I realized, so I focused on framing the driveway entrance only.
-I add plants and structure right.

-Where the driveway meets the street and keep the rest simple.
+First impressions matter, so I focus on framing the driveway entrance only.
+Add plants and structure right where the driveway meets the street and keep the rest simple.

 This draws attention to the entry point instead of every inch of concrete.

 Texture Mixing